Jutenija/AI-Art-Classification/README.md

 computation efforts while preserving predictive power of the models.

 ## Files
-ai-art-retrieval: scrape or download images from DALLE-2, Midjourney, and StableDiffusion databases
+`ai-art-retrieval`: scrape or download images from DALLE-2, Midjourney, and StableDiffusion databases

-ai-art-classfication: run classification algorithms and PCA
+`ai-art-classfication`: run classification algorithms and PCA

-ai-art-report: reported results
+`ai-art-report`: reported results